salcedoe/MtMdocs/docs/imageProcessing/ImageRGB.md

 ### Things you should know

 - Describe the difference between a true-color image and a grayscale image
-- Define a colormap and differentiate an RGB image with a grayscale image and a colormap
+- Define a colormap and differentiate between an RGB image, a grayscale image, and a colormap
 - Load an RGB image into the MATLAB workspace
 - Index an RGB image to extract its component channels
-- List the channel order in an RGB image (eg. plane one is always the red channel, etc. )
+- List the channel order in an RGB image (e.g. plane one is always the red channel, etc.)
 - Define an RGB triplet and explain how the triplet represents color

 ### Key Terminology you should know